HridoyVaraby/Tools-for-WP/README.md

 - Lightweight and optimized for performance
 - Easy integration via shortcodes
 - Works with any WordPress theme
-- No configuration needed
+- Customizable appearance through settings page

+## Customization

+Tools for WP includes a settings page that allows you to customize the appearance of your tools:

+- **Colors**: Change the primary, secondary, accent, error, and text colors to match your website's theme
+- **Fonts**: Choose from a selection of popular web fonts
+- **Border Radius**: Adjust the roundness of corners on your tools
+- **Box Shadow**: Customize the shadow effect for a flat or elevated appearance

+To access the settings page, go to Settings > Tools for WP in your WordPress admin dashboard.

 ## Design

-The plugin uses a modern color scheme:
+By default, the plugin uses a modern color scheme:
 - Primary Color: Blue (#007BFF)
 - Secondary Color: Light Gray (#F2F2F2)
 - Accent Color: Green (#28A745)
 - Error/Warning Color: Red (#DC3545)

-Typography is based on the Roboto font family from Google Fonts.
+Default typography is based on the Roboto font family from Google Fonts.

+All of these design elements can be customized through the settings page (Settings > Tools for WP).

 ## Requirements